LiuResearchTeam/WeeklySentence/Zhendong-LI/Sentence.md

-2021.4.25
+//2021.4.25

-A population monotonic allocation scheme (PMAS) gives every player an incentive to expand his coalition to an ever larger one.
+//A population monotonic allocation scheme (PMAS) gives every player an incentive to expand his coalition to an ever larger one.